 A gun trust can avoid some of the federal transfer requirements and accomplish other goals as well:

 Allow more than one person to possess and use the weapons held in trust.
 If you name more than one person as trustee, each trustee will have the right to possess or use the trust firearms.
-Otherwise, only the registered owner can possess or use NFA weapons.

 Keep the gun in the trust even after the current owner’s death, avoiding the usual transfer requirements.
 If you create a trust and transfer firearms to it, you can arrange for the trust to stay in existence even after your death.
 The trustees and beneficiaries of the trust would have whatever rights you grant them in the terms of the trust.
 Because the firearm stays in the trust at your death, the transfer procedure is avoided.
 That means your inheritors don’t have to pay $200 transfer tax, file an ATF transfer form, receive permission from the local chief law enforcement officer (CLEO), and get fingerprinted and photographed.